 The geography subject leader will be responsible for overseeing the planning, resourcing and monitoring of the school's geography programme.
+Year 1 will provide year long enhanced and continuous Geography provision in their classroom.

 The subject matter covered in geography reflects the requirements of the national curriculum.